gieseladev/tracklist/.github/ISSUE_TEMPLATE/tracklist-format-request.md

 Ex: `<number> <track name> <start time>`

 **Additional context**
-Add any other context or screenshots about the format request here.
+Add any other context to the format request here.